phax/ph-diver/README.md

 # News and Noteworthy

-v4.2.0 - work in progress
+v4.2.0 - 2026-02-20
 * Added new method `IRepoTopTocService.refreshFromRepo`.
 See [#1](https://github.com/phax/ph-diver/issues/1)
 * Added a "default key prefix" to be applied to S3 repos.
 See [#2](https://github.com/phax/ph-diver/issues/2)
 * Extracted new class `DoNothingRepoTopTocService` as an empty implementation of `IRepoTopTocService`
 * The `IRepoStorageAuditor` is now optional in `AbstractRepoStorage` implementations
 * Moved the usage of the `IRepoTopTocService` into a specific `IRepoStorageAuditor` implementation
 * Removed the `IRepoTopTocService` parameter from the actual repository storage implementations (backwards incompatible change)
+* The resulting JAR files are no longer provided as OSGI bundles

 v4.1.0 - 2025-11-16
 * Updated to ph-commons 12.1.0